The reason so many of us love gift cards — they’re a lot like cash — is also the reason they can be hard to replace when they’re stolen or lost.

 To replace a card that’s been lost or stolen, or return one you don’t want, you have to do at least one of these things to demonstrate proof of ownership:

 2. Write down the gift card number.

-3. Put the card's number in your mobile wallet.
+3. Put the card in your mobile wallet.

 If you held on to your receipt, or the generous soul who gave you the gift card can produce one, or if you know the card number, contact the retailer immediately.
 Most maintain toll-free numbers, available on the store’s website and staffed by customer service representatives.
 They can cancel the card and work on issuing you a new one.
 Some retailers, such as Simon Malls, can replace cards over the phone as long as you know the gift card number; others, including Starbucks, replace a lost gift card you registered online.

 If it’s a store card, you may not even have to pay for a replacement fee, but that’s less likely with bank-issued gift cards.
-American Express now offers to replace lost or stolen gift cards for free if you have the original card number, but replacing a Wells Fargo Visa card costs $7.50, or $15 for a check cashing out the remaining funds on the card.
-SunTrust charges $5 to replace a MasterCard gift card.
+For example, American Express offers to replace lost or stolen gift cards for free if you have the original card number and security numbers.
+SunTrust charges $5 to replace a Mastercard gift card.
 If your bank wants to charge a replacement fee, ask about simply getting your money refunded instead, which may be free.

 Even with a receipt in hand, it’s a hassle to cancel and then replace a lost or stolen gift card.
 Here’s how to keep your cards safer now:

-- Shop online.
 To make a purchase online, you only need the gift card number, which could help if you misplaced the actual plastic.
-Walmart.com offers a “Save Your Gift Card” option that allows customers to input gift card numbers once, then make online purchases later.
+Walmart.com offers a “Save Your Gift Card” option that allows customers to input up to five gift card numbers per account, then make online purchases later.